tinyheero/variant_calling_in_cancer_genomes_seminar/README.md

 ## Converting VCF to Table

 One standard step that is often done is converting the VCF file into a tabular format that can be easily loaded into other software (e.g. R, python) for additional analysis or easier distribution (e.g. excel) for collaborators.

-The following command demonstrates how one can
+The following command demonstrates how one can convert the Strelka VCF output file that has been annotated with SnpEff into a tabular format.

 ```
-java -jar /home/fong/usr/snpeff/4.3/SnpSift.jar \
+java -jar $(HOME)/usr/snpeff/4.3/SnpSift.jar \
   extractFields \
   -e "."  \
   -s "," \